ecoppen/futuresboard/README.md

 <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 </p>

+## Version 2
+Version 2 is currently in development and can be found in a separate branch.
+In short it manage multiple accounts from one dashboard and comes in darkmode.

 ## Getting started

 - Create a fresh new API on Binance or Bybit, with only read rights.